-Want to find out how to create Lightroom presets and use it for your photo editing?
-What is Lightroom preset and how to add it to the program?
+Want to find out how to create Lightroom presets and use them for your photo editing?
+What is a Lightroom preset and how can you add it to the program?
 Is it difficult to create presets on your own?
-I’ll show you 15 easy steps of making Lightroom preset.
+I’ll show you 15 easy steps for making Lightroom presets.
 Believe me, even a beginner Lightroom user can cope with this task fast.

-It is not so difficult to create a preset in Lightroom as many people think.
-First of all, let’s figure out what tool we will need and how they work.
+It is not as difficult to create a preset in Lightroom as many people think.
+First of all, let’s figure out what tool we will need and how each one works.

 Start by selecting a photo taken with the camera that you are going to create for the Preset program, and open it in the Design module.
 Reset all the settings, clicking the Reset button below.

 Lightroom sliders are scale tracks that can be adjusted to edit photo elements.
 You will use the slider to determine how high or low you want each element to be placed on the scale.
 For example, some elements that you can increase or reduce with the slider are the following:

 Select the preset type you want to create

 There are various types of Lightroom presets to familiarize yourself with when you want to pack them for resale.
 Your presets may have a certain mood, belong to a definite photographic style niche, or suit particular seasonal changes.

 Analyze the photo genre that attracts you most and think about how it affects your image editing style.
 For instance, do you prefer portraiture or landscape?
 Do you often try to make something like bright photos of a couple in a romantic place, or are you more interested in adding effects, such as increasing the amount of snow falling in winter?
 Your own style will help to determine how to create Lightroom presets for sale.